 Fig and Orange Bread

-This fresh Fig and Orange Bread (also known as ‘quick bread’) is so easy and makes for a lovely breakfast treat, afternoon snack or dessert.
+My fresh Fig and Orange Bread (also known as ‘quick bread’) is so easy and makes for a lovely breakfast treat, afternoon snack or scrumptious dessert.
 A slightly sweet cake bread with lots of orange flavor, baked in a loaf pan that is best served warm out of the oven or room temperature.

 Optional additions to fig and orange bread